Alan Lawrence

-Alan Lawrence (born 19 August 1962 in Edinburgh), also known as "Nipper", is a Scottish former footballer, best known for his time spent with Airdrieonians and Heart of Midlothian in the early and mid-1990s.
+Alan Lawrence (born 19 August 1962) also known as "Nipper", is a Scottish former footballer, best known for his time spent with Airdrieonians and Heart of Midlothian in the early and mid-1990s.
 He also worked as a coach with Airdrie United in the Scottish First and Second Divisions.

 Early career

 Lawrence made his senior debut with local club Meadowbank Thistle.
 Having found a foothold in the professional game as a diminutive, nippy striker, he was soon on the way up, signing for Dundee late in the 1986–87 season.
 Further goalscoring exploits there saw him move to Airdrieonians two years later, where although being used chiefly as a forward, he would also be deployed as a winger.
-Lawrence's consistent performances in an era when Airdrie reached a Scottish Cup Final in 1992, and subsequently made their only foray into European football in their history the following season, cemented his place as a legend with the Airdrie faithful.
+Lawrence's consistent performances in an era when Airdrie reached a Scottish Cup final in 1992, and subsequently made their only foray into European football in their history the following season, cemented his place as a legend with the Airdrie faithful.
 In all, 'Nipper' would go on to make over 200 appearances for the Diamonds, scoring over 50 goals, culminating in a second Scottish Cup final appearance in 1995, again ending in defeat.

 To Hearts and back

 Further success at Airdrie saw Lawrence signed by Hearts in summer 1995.
-Only a year later however, after 34 appearances and 7 goals (plus a third losing Scottish Cup Final appearance) he was on his way back to Airdrie, where he spent another year and a half.
+Only a year later however, after 34 appearances and 7 goals (plus a third losing Scottish Cup final appearance) he was on his way back to Airdrie, where he spent another year and a half.
 In December 1997, he was released to Partick Thistle, scoring three goals in seventeen league appearances.
 His short tenure at Firhill ended when he signed for Third Division side Stenhousemuir in the summer of 1998.